-- If an appropriated debt is payable to the judgment debtor in 2 or more instalments, the third person must pay each instalment to the judgment creditor - if any instalment is due and payable to the judgment debtor at the time the order is made - within 7 days after the day on which the debt appropriation order is served on the third person; or - in any other case within 7 days after the day on which the instalment becomes due and payable to the judgment debtor. - If a debt appropriation order relates to the whole or a part of an (5) amount standing to the credit of a judgment debtor in an account with a financial institution, the order, while it is in effect, has effect as an irrevocable demand for payment, or an irrevocable notice of withdrawal, made to the institution - under the contract between the judgment debtor and the institution in respect of the account; and - (b) on - the date when the order is served on the (i) institution: or - if the judgment debtor is not entitled under the (ii) contract to make a demand for payment or give notice of withdrawal on that date - the date on which the judgment debtor would, but for the order, have become so entitled. - A debt appropriation order ceases to have effect (6) - (a) when the third person is notified of the fact by the court or the judgment creditor; - when the third person is notified that an objection has (b) been allowed under section 55; - when the judgment debt is satisfied; or (c) - when an order cancelling it has effect under section 103, (d)
+- If an appropriated debt is payable to the judgment debtor in full at one time, the third person must pay the full debt to the judgment creditor - if the debt is due and payable to the judgment debtor at the time the order is made - within 7 days after the day on which the debt appropriation order is served on the third person; or - in any other case within 7 days after the day on which (b) the appropriated debt becomes due and payable to the judgment debtor. - If an appropriated debt is payable to the judgment debtor in 2 or (4) more instalments, the third person must pay each instalment to the judgment creditor - if any instalment is due and payable to the judgment debtor at the time the order is made - within 7 days after the day on which the debt appropriation order is served on the third person; or - in any other case within 7 days after the day on which the instalment becomes due and payable to the judgment debtor. - If a debt appropriation order relates to the whole or a part of an (5) amount standing to the credit of a judgment debtor in an account with a financial institution, the order, while it is in effect, has effect as an irrevocable demand for payment, or an irrevocable notice of withdrawal, made to the institution - under the contract between the judgment debtor and the institution in respect of the account; and - (b) on - - (i) the date when the order is served on the institution: or - if the judgment debtor is not entitled under the (ii) contract to make a demand for payment or give notice of withdrawal on that date - the date on page 34 Extract from www.slp.wa.gov.au, see that website for further information which the judgment debtor would, but for the order, have become so entitled.

+- (6) A debt appropriation order ceases to have effect - when the third person is notified of the fact by the court or the judgment creditor; - when the third person is notified that an objection has (b) been allowed under section 55; - when the judgment debt is satisfied; or (c) - when an order cancelling it has effect under section 103, (d)